confluentinc/tutorials/kafka-producer-application/kafka/README.md

 <details>
 <summary>Execute the Unit Tests</summary>

-There are junit test cases in this repo, exercising examples of both implementations of the `send` method of `KafkaProducer`.
+There are JUnit test cases in this repo, exercising examples of both implementations of the `send` method of `KafkaProducer`.

 To run the unit tests, use the provided Gradle Wrapper: